medikoo/npm-cross-link/README.md

 #### `npm-cross-link [...options] [<@scope>/]<name>[@<version range>]` (in package dir)

 Installs or updates specified dependency, at specified version.
-If version is not specified then one from `package.json` or latest is used.
+If version is not specified then one from `package.json` or _latest_ is assumed.

 #### `npm-cross-link -g [...options] [<@scope>/]<name>`